shivvor2/Tutorial-accelerated-computing/README.md

 **Utilize the GPU, which excels at parallel tasks**:

-Many computing jobs do not require sequential execution e.g. vector addition

-Machine code executes sequentially on CPUs (when no parallelization), must be done one by one.
+-Many computing jobs do not require sequential execution e.g. vector addition -Machine code executes sequentially on CPUs (when no parallelization), must be done one by one.

-If sequentiality is not required, GPU can execute instructions faster because there are more threads availiable to do work
+-If sequentiality is not required, GPU can execute instructions faster because there are more threads availiable to do work

 ## Code tutorial